-The Dental Assisting program is a four-term sequence which includes lecture, lab,and clinical courses that will prepare students to deliver dental health care to diverse patient populations in a variety of settings.
+The Dental Assisting program is a five-term sequence which includes lecture, lab,and clinical courses that will prepare students to deliver dental health care to diverse patient populations in a variety of settings.
 Students should think of their time spent in the Dental Assisting program as the beginning of a lifetime of professional development.
 Students will learn the professional skills for their new career and the skills that will enhance their personal development.

 - Major Code: DA12